The Provins Rose Garden, a green heaven with the label of « Remarkable Garden », which reveals the beautiful stories of its roses…

 • Direction of the visit respecting social distancing.

 • Hydroalcoholic gel dispenser at the entry of the garden.

 • Wearing of the mask is obligatory in the garden (recommended throughout the medieval town).

 • Reduced prices in Spring and Summer when you buy Pass Provins or Pass Family: 6,50 €.

-Discover the Provins Rose Garden and the most beautiful gardens of the Provinois, Bassée-Montois and the valley of the 2 Morin, thanks to this pass, valid for 1 year, granting the right to visit each of the participating gardens:
+Discover the Provins Rose Garden and the most beautiful gardens of the Provinois, Bassée-Montois and the valley of the 2 Morin. thanks to this pass.
+Available for 1 year, it gives the right to visit each of the participating gardens:

 • Download the brochure to see all the gardens (only in French)